-- 0 - You cannot attach sound annotation to movies. - You cannot record or playback sound notes for images that already have an incompatible sound file attached.
-If you attempt to record or play an image with the M icon, the "Unidentified sound file" message will display.
+- You cannot attach sound annotation to movies. - You cannot record or playback sound notes for images that already have an incompatible sound file attached.
+If you attempt to record or play such images, the "Incompatible WAVE format" message will display.
 Incompatible sound files can be deleted with this camera. - Sound annotations for protected images cannot be erased. (p.
-119).
+118).